larmcr/extensions/README.md

 Useful extensions for Chrome.

+All of them use [Minified JavaScript Library](http://minifiedjs.com) to select DOM's items.

 ## GN

 Remove popups and allow to watch the embedded videos of GN sites.

 Based on [Removedor de Popups](https://github.com/jonvargas/chrome-nacioncom-removal) project.

-It uses [Minified JavaScript Library](http://minifiedjs.com) to select DOM's items.

 Currently, it removes popups in these sites: